moscajs/mosca/README.md

   [MQTT](http://mqtt.org/) protocol, including itself.
 * [ZeroMQ](http://www.zeromq.org/) without a central broker, so Mosca can also be used in a P2P fashion.
+* [MongoDB](http://www.mongodb.org/), the documental NoSQL that is revolutioning how web apps are built.

 __Mosca__ is still under active development, but it should work :).
 Let me know if you plan to use __Mosca__ in production.